stephennp/DataStructures-Algorithms-Maths/algorithims & data-structures/greedy.md

 - Can you aggregate these 2 parameters (time and priority) into a single score such that if you sort the jobs from higher score to lower score you will always get an optimal solution?

-- IfRemember the 2 rules.
+- Remember the 2 rules.

   1. Give preference to higher priorities so that the higher priorities lead to a higher score.
   2. Give preference to tasks that require less time to complete so that the more time that is required should decrease the score.